getsops/sops/README.rst

 Encrypting using Hashicorp Vault
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To understand how to deploy Vault securely this is not the place, We assume you have a instace (or more) of Vault running and you have privileged access to it.
+To understand how to deploy Vault securely this is not the place, we assume you have a instance (or more) of Vault running and you have privileged access to it.

 To easily deploy Vault locally: (DO NOT DO THIS FOR PRODUCTION!!!)